-Use of cellular telephones is prohibited from 8:15 a.m. to 3:15 p.m.
-During the lunch period, juniors and seniors who have off-campus lunch are not to use their phones until they leave the building.
-Cell phones are to be turned off and stored in their book bags by the end of the lunch period.
+Use of cellular telephones is prohibited during instructional time from 8:15 a.m. to 3:15 p.m.
+Cell phones are to be turned off and stored in lockers during instructional time with the following exception.
+Student may use their phones during lunch time and may view phones in their lockers during passing periods.
+After lunch and passing periods, cell phones are to be turned off and stored in lockers until 3:15pm.
 The use of electronic devices and other technology at school is a privilege, not a right.
-Students are prohibited from using electronic devices, except as provided herein.
-An electronic device includes, but is not limited to, the following: Chromebook, cell phone, smart phone, smart watch, audio or video recording device, personal digital assistant (PDA), ipod©, ipad©, laptop computer, tablet computer or other similar electronic device.
+Students are prohibited from using electronic devices.
+An electronic device includes, but is not limited to, the following: Chromebook, cell phone, smart phone, smart watch, audio or video recording device, personal digital assistant (PDA), iPod©, iPad©, laptop computer, tablet computer, headphones, air pods, and so forth or other similar electronic device.
 Pocket pagers and other paging devices are not allowed on school property at any time, except with the express permission of the building principal.